davidgiven/fforth/README.md

 Who?
 ----

-The FluxEngine was designed, built and written by me, David Given.
+fforth was written by me, David Given.
 You may contact me at dg@cowlark.com, or visit my website at http://www.cowlark.com.
 There may or may not be anything interesting there.

 License?